Molajo/Fieldhandler/README.md

 #### Sanitize

-Returns null if value is not defined within the $false_array.
+Returns null if value is not defined within the $valid_values_array.

 ```php
 $response = $request->validate('false_only_field', $value, 'False');